silasdavis/bosmarmot/README.md

 If you are looking for `bos`, this has been replaced by `burrow deploy` in [Burrow](https://github.com/hyperledger/burrow).

-## Working with Javascript
+## Working with Javascript - Burrow.js

-Currently the javascript libraries are being rebuilt.
-The master branch of this repository works against the master branch of burrow.

-Please use the versions within the package.json of this repo on master branch for fully compatible and tested versions.
+Please see the [burrow.js readme](burrow.js/README.md) within this repo.